tawebbcn/bcn-webdev-checklists/active-learning.md

 - Whiteboard sessions
   - Plan the models of Spotify, Instagram, Facebook and Twitter
-  - Angular component hierarchy and I/O flow (we did on module 3 with input and output)
   - You explain it: Go in front of the class and explain the flow that is written/drawn on the board

-- "You explain it" practices
+- "You draw it" practices
   - MODULE 1
     - HTML structure
     - Basic Javascript definitions and names